AlierPM/Portfolio/README.md

 ### To get a local copy up and running; follow these simple example steps:

-      > Locate the project folder in the Repository.
+      > Locate the project folder in the Repository named as Portfolio.

       > Click on the code button and dowload a zip file for the project locally.